 - letting out a second home to others

-- moving into a second home
+- selling or moving into a second home

 - if you live outside Scotland

 Scotland has a new five level system to help tackle the spread of COVID-19.
 Please refer to the Coronavirus (COVID-19): protection levels advice and guidance for more information.